In a simplified view of a software testing process, developers perform two distinct tasks: designing test cases, and executing test cases.

 The first task, as we just mentioned, is about analysing and designing test cases.
 In simple words, the goal of this stage is to systematically devise different test cases that together will give us a certain level of confidence as to whether the software is ready to be shipped or not.
 Devising test cases is an activity that is often done by humans (although we will explore the state-of-the-art in software testing research, where machines also try to devise test cases for us).
 After all, it requires good knowledge of the requirements.
 In the Roman Numeral example of a previous chapter, we devised three test cases during the test case design phase.

-As a side note, in industry, the term "automated software testing" is often related to the automatic execution of test cases (that were manually devised).
+As a side note, in industry, the term "automated software testing" often relates to the automatic execution of test cases (that were manually devised).
 In academia, whenever a research paper says "automated software testing", it means automatically creating test cases (by means of artificial intelligence techniques, for instance).

-When it comes to devising test cases, while our experience helps us deeply in finding bugs, it might not be enough:
+When it comes to devising test cases, while our experience helps us a lot in finding bugs, it might not be enough:

 - Experience-based testing is highly prone to mistakes.
 The developer might forget to test a corner case.